jeremyBanks/database/.github/SECURITY.md

 ## Supported Versions

 None.
 This may not be secure.
-I'll try to make sure it is before 1.0.0.
+I'll try to fix that before v1.0.0.

 ## Reporting a Vulnerability